jeffbski/pass-stream/README.md

 ## Usage

- - `passStream(writeFn, endFn)` takes an optional writeFn and endFn and returns a pauseable stream which can be piped or used like any other
+ - `passStream(writeFn, endFn, options)` optional writeFn, endFn, and options.
+Returns a pauseable stream which can be piped or used like any other

 ```javascript